 Money and Banking System, Hostile Takeovers

 Financial sector reforms are often cited as one reason for the ROK’s rapid rebound from the 2008 global financial crisis.
-Financial sector reforms have aimed to increase transparency and investor confidence and generally purge the sector of moral hazard.
-Since 1998, the Korean government has recapitalized its banks and non-bank financial institutions, closed or merged weak financial institutions, resolved many non-performing assets, introduced internationally-accepted risk assessment methods and accounting standards for banks, forced depositors and investors to assume appropriate levels of risk, and taken steps to help end the policy-directed lending of the past.
-These reforms addressed weak supervision and poor lending practices in the Korean banking system that helped cause and exacerbate the 1997-98 Asian financial crisis.
+These reforms aimed to increase transparency and investor confidence and generally purge the sector of moral hazard.
+Since 1998, the ROK government has recapitalized its banks and non-bank financial institutions, closed or merged weak financial institutions, resolved many non-performing assets, introduced internationally-accepted risk assessment methods and accounting standards for banks, forced depositors and investors to assume appropriate levels of risk, and taken steps to help end the policy-directed lending of the past.
+These reforms addressed the weak supervision and poor lending practices in the South Korean banking system that helped cause and exacerbate the 1997-98 Asian financial crisis.

-Capital account liberalization under the Foreign Exchange Transaction Act (FETA) has also been extensive.
+Capital account liberalization under the Foreign Exchange Transaction Act has also been extensive.
 All capital-account transactions are permitted unless specifically prohibited.
-In addition, 72 of the 91 transactions specified by the OECD code of liberalization of capital movements now are permitted.
-Non-residents may open deposit accounts in domestic currency (South Korean won) with maturities of more than one year and may engage in offshore transactions and issue won-denominated securities abroad.
+In addition, 72 of the 91 transactions specified by the OECD code of liberalization of capital movements are now permitted.
+Non-residents may open deposit accounts in South Korean won with maturities of more than one year and may engage in offshore transactions and issue won-denominated securities abroad.

-Almost no restrictions remain on foreign ownership of stock in Korean firms.
-Korean law permits foreign direct investment through mergers and acquisitions with existing domestic firms, including hostile takeovers.
-Nonetheless, no hostile takeovers have occurred in Korea in part because of the lack of relevant implementation regulations for the Foreign Investment Promotion Act.
+Almost no restrictions remain on foreign ownership of stock in South Korean firms.
+South Korean law permits foreign direct investment through mergers and acquisitions with existing domestic firms, including hostile takeovers.
+Nonetheless, no hostile takeovers have occurred in South Korea in part because of the lack of relevant implementing regulations for the Foreign Investment Promotion Act.
 In addition, the political environment for hostile takeovers remains unfriendly.

-Many South Korean state-owned enterprises (SOEs) continue to exert significant control over certain segments of the economy.
-Today, there are 34 remaining SOEs in Korea, active in the energy, real estate, and infrastructure (railroad, highway construction) sectors.
-The legal system has traditionally sought to give SOEs a leading role in these sectors, but over the past several years, the government has increasingly tried to attract more private participation as well, especially in the real estate and construction sectors.
-Generally, SOEs are subject to the same regulations and tax policies as private sector competitors and do not have preferential access to government contracts, resources, and financing.
+Many South Korean State-Owned Enterprises (SOEs) continue to exert significant control over segments of the economy.
+There are 30 remaining SOEs in South Korea, active in the energy, real estate, and infrastructure (railroad, highway construction) sectors.
+The legal system has traditionally sought to give SOEs a leading role in these sectors, but over the past several years the government has tried to attract more private participation as well, especially in the real estate and construction sectors.
+SOEs are generally subject to the same regulations and tax policies as private sector competitors and do not have preferential access to government contracts, resources, and financing.
+South Korea is party to the WTO Government Procurement Agreement; a list of SOEs subject to WTO government procurement provisions is available in annex three of South Korea’s agreement.
 The state-owned Korea Land and Housing Corporation is given preferential access to developing state-owned real estate projects, notably housing.
 The court system functions independently from the government and gives equal treatment to SOEs and private enterprises.

-The South Korean government does not provide any official data on SOEs’ market shares.
-The ROKG requires each entity to disclose financial statements, the number of employees, and average compensation figures.
+The ROK government does not provide any official data on SOEs’ market shares.
+The ROK government requires each entity to disclose financial statements, the number of employees, and average compensation figures.
+A list of South Korean SOEs is available at the following Korean-language website: http://www.alio.go.kr/home.html.

 OECD Guidelines on Corporate Governance of SOEs

-The Public Institutions Management Act (PIMA) gives authority to the Ministry of Strategy and Finance (MOSF) to administer control of many SOEs, mainly focusing on administrative and human resource management.
+South Korea is an OECD member state and reports significant changes in the regulatory framework for SOEs to the OECD.
+The Public Institutions Management Act (PIMA) gives authority to the Ministry of Strategy and Finance to administer control of many SOEs, mainly focusing on administrative and human resource management.
+However, there is no singular government entity that exercises ownership rights over SOEs.
 SOEs subject to PIMA are required to report to a line minister; the President or line ministers appoint senior government officials or politically-affiliated individuals as CEOs or directors.
-SOEs are explicitly obligated to consult with government officials on their budget, compensation, and key management decisions (i.e. pricing policy for energy and public utilities).
+SOEs are explicitly obligated to consult with government officials on their budget, compensation, and key management decisions (e.g., pricing policy for energy and public utilities).
 For other issues, the government officials informally require the SOEs to either consult with them before making decisions or report ex post facto.
-South Korea is an OECD Member state and reports significant changes in the regulatory framework for SOEs to the OECD.

-Responding to political pressure and criticism of inefficiency, lax management and high levels of debt at SOEs, the Korean government introduced a plan to rein in excess debt and upgrade lax management policies in its 3-Year Plan for Economic Innovation, introduced on February 27 2014.
-According to the debt reduction plans, debt for the 18 ‘highly indebted’ SOEs, which had been forecast to continue climbing until 2017, will begin falling in 2016 and the debt ratio for 41 SOEs will drop to 200 percent in 2017 from 237 percent in 2013.
-As of end 2013, total debt for 231 non-financial public institutions was 1,238 trillion won (USD 1.1 trillion), up 75 trillion won or 6 percent from the previous year.
-The debt level was equal to approximately 87 percent of the nation’s nominal GDP, up 2.3 percent point from the previous year.
+Responding to political pressure and criticism of inefficiency, lax management, and high levels of debt at SOEs, the ROK government introduced a plan to rein in excess debt and upgrade lax management policies in its Three-Year Plan for Economic Innovation, introduced on February 27, 2014.
+According to the debt reduction plans, debt for the 18 “highly indebted” SOEs, which had been forecast to continue climbing until 2017, will begin falling in 2016, and the debt ratio for 41 SOEs or other quasi-governmental institutions will drop to 200 percent in 2017 from 237 percent in 2013.
+By the end of 2014, total debt for 175 non-financial public institutions was 408.5 trillion won (USD 340 billion), up 2 trillion won from the previous year.
+The debt level was equal to approximately 64.5 percent of the nation’s GDP, up 1.6 percent point from the previous year.

 Sovereign Wealth Funds

-The Korea Investment Corporation (KIC), a sovereign wealth fund, was established in July 2005 under the KIC Act.
-KIC is wholly government-owned with an independent steering committee that has the authority to undertake core business decisions.
+The Korea Investment Corporation (KIC), a sovereign wealth fund (SWF), was established in July 2005 under the KIC Act.
+KIC is wholly government-owned with an independent steering committee that has the authority to undertake core business decisions, composed of six professionals from the private sector, the CEO of KIC, and the heads of MOSF and the Bank of Korea.
 KIC is on the PIMA list.
-Korea has no asset management bureau.
-KIC is mandated to manage assets entrusted by the Government and the BOK.
-Based on the continued increase in entrusted assets and gains realized on investments, assets under management stood at USD 72 billion at the end of 2013.
+KIC is mandated to manage assets entrusted by the ROK government and the Bank of Korea (BOK) and generally adopts a passive role as a portfolio investor.
+Based on the continued increase in entrusted assets and gains realized on investments, assets under management stood at USD 84.7 billion at the end of 2014, with no domestic investments to date.
+It is required by law to publish an annual report, submit its books to the steering committee for review, and follow all domestic accounting standards and rules.
+KIC also follows a voluntary code of best practices for SWFs, known as the Santiago Principles, and participates in the IMF-hosted International Working Group on SWFs.

 OECD Guidelines for Multinational Enterprises

-The ROK does not have a history of political violence directed against foreign investors.
-Embassy Seoul is unaware of any politically motivated threats of damage to foreign-invested projects or foreign-related installations of any sort, nor of any incidents that might be interpreted as having targeted foreign investments.
+The ROK is a modern democracy with active public political participation, and political demonstrations are common.
+However, it does not have a history of political violence directed against foreign investors.
+There have not been reports of politically motivated threats of damage to foreign-invested projects or foreign-related installations of any sort, nor of any incidents that might be interpreted as having targeted foreign investments.
 Labor violence unrelated to the issue of foreign ownership, however, has occurred in foreign-owned facilities in the past.

-There are several government agencies responsible for combating government corruption including the Board of Audit and Inspection, which monitors government expenditures and the Public Service Ethics Committee, which monitors the civil servants’ financial disclosures and their financial activities within their tenure and first few years into their retirement.
-The Anti-Corruption and Civil Rights Commission (ACRC), South Korea’s main anti-corruption agency, manages the public complaints and administrative appeals on corrupt government practices and reports annually to the National Assembly and the President and makes its reports publicly available.
-The Financial Intelligence Unit has cooperated fully with U.S. and United Nations efforts to identify and shut down sources of terrorist financing.
-Transparency International has maintained a National Chapter in the ROK since 1999.
+Government agencies responsible for combating government corruption include the Board of Audit and Inspection, which monitors government expenditures, and the Public Service Ethics Committee, which monitors the civil servants’ financial disclosures and their financial activities.
+The ACRC focuses on corruption prevention by assessing the transparency of public institutions, protecting and rewarding whistleblowers, training public officials, raising public awareness, and improving policies and systems.
+The Financial Intelligence Unit has cooperated fully with U.S. and United Nations efforts to shut down sources of terrorist financing.
+Transparency International has maintained a National Chapter in South Korea since 1999.

-The Act on the Protection of Public Interest Whistleblowers is designed to protect whistleblowers in the public and private sectors and equally extends to reports on foreign bribery.
-The Anti-Corruption and Civil Rights Commission (ACRC) operates a whistleblower reporting center.
+The Act on the Protection of Public Interest Whistleblowers is designed to protect whistleblowers in the private sector and equally extends to reports on foreign bribery, with a reporting center operated by ACRC.

 UN Anticorruption Convention, OECD Convention on Combating Bribery

-The ROK signed the United Nations Convention against Corruption on December 10, 2003 and ratified it on March 27, 2008.
-The ROK is also a party to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, and a member of the Asia Pacific Economic Cooperation Anti-Corruption and Transparency Experts Task Force (APEC ACT).
+South Korea signed the UN Convention against Corruption on December 10, 2003, and ratified it on March 27, 2008.
+South Korea is also a party to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and a member of the Asia-Pacific Economic Cooperation Anti-Corruption and Transparency Working Group.

 Resources to Report Corruption